jhalani1999/Forest-fire-in-Brazil/README.md

 # Forest-fire-in-Brazil
-Analysis of forest fires in brazil from 1998-2017 based on various factors months, year, regions.
+Analysis and visualization of forest fires in brazil from 1998-2017 based on various factors months, year, regions.